City Council Takes Step to Improve Traffic Safety in Goleta

 Enforcement of these new speed limits will not begin until appropriate signs have been installed, likely toward the end of this year.

-Watch the Council meeting on the City website at https://tinyurl.com/bddmres2.
+Watch the Council meeting on the City website at https://tinyurl.com/bddmres2 (item D.1).
 The staff report is available here: https://tinyurl.com/ujymur.